shivani0505/HealthCareMining/README.md

 ➔ It used computational-linguistic and Natural Language Processing techniques.<br>
 ➔ Java Web API and Online Interactive Interface available.

+### Ontologies and indexing
+* Will create Symptom, Treatment and symp weight ontology cores in apache solr .
+* The output of metamap will be inserted into this solr database along with page rank weight column.
+* Related symptoms will be extracted based on the symp weights.
+* Related post links will be extracted based on tht page rank we have created using the algorithm mentioned in the project.
+*
 ### SympGraph
 * A graph with symptoms as nodes and co-occurence relations between these symptoms as edges.
 * The symptoms from various posts/forums written by different patients are used to generate this graph.